 Will you be undergoing dental sedation for an upcoming procedure?
 After your visit, you might be wondering what to do next.
-Our Seymour dentists offer tips on what to remember and how you might feel.
+Our North Vancouver dentists offer tips on what to remember and how you might feel.

 What is oral conscious sedation?